 You only have beginners classes.
 Is this correct?

 Not at all.
 We offer intermediate and advanced classes, and actually have the most advanced and comprehensive improv curriculum in Sydney — if not the world, but it is impossible to know for sure.
-We only offer our non–beginner classes to our students who have completed our beginner classes, and so they are not always shown on our website.

 I’ve done some improv before, so can I skip your beginners classes?